PFA COUNSELING AND ASSESSMENT

 Miranda Ressler, BA, NLC, Office Manager, Registered Psychotherapist

 Miranda graduated with honors from Kent State University, earning a Bachelor of Arts degree in Psychology in 2017.
 After graduation, she began counseling underprivileged young adults.
 In 2020, she became a Registered Psychotherapist to continue her work helping others.
 She helps to provide growth and improvement through therapy in order to reach the client’s mental health and healing goals.
+She is currently a Masters student on the Marriage and Family Therapy Track.

 Phone: 720-295-0231